praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 2. Keys on your keyboard like `Enter`
 3. File names such as `docedex.jar`

 <p class="alert alert-danger">Text within a red box usually represent <strong>major warnings</strong>.
-Not following these warnings may cause major errors within Docedex. (ie. Having all data cleared from Docedex)</p>
+Not following these warnings may cause major errors within Docedex. (i.e. Having all data cleared from Docedex)</p>
 <p class="alert alert-warning">Text within a yellow box usually represent <strong>minor warnings</strong>.
-Not following these warnings may cause minor inconveniences within Docedex. (ie. Editing patient data incorrectly)</p>
+Not following these warnings may cause minor inconveniences within Docedex. (i.e. Editing patient data incorrectly)</p>
 <p class="alert alert-info">Text within a blue box usually represent any other <strong>additional notes for users</strong>.</p>

 [Scroll back to Table of Contents](#table-of-contents)